The food in Jamaica!

 Lobsters in Jamaica are actually marine crayfish known as the spiny lobster.
 They are different for lobster caught in the northern waters, but taste every bit as good and maybe even better.

 Vegetarians will prefer the meatless food at Rastafarian restaurants.
 These are generally smaller eateries serving strict vegetarian fare with a salt-free "Ital" way of cooking.
 Look for signs or shops painted with the traditional Rasta colors of red, green and gold or ask locals for the best Ital food.
+The picture below is a popular breakfast choice for vegetarians.

 The most well-known way to prepare food in Jamaica is to "Jerk" it.
 Every cook will have his own secret recipe, but Jamaican Jerk seasoning will almost always include pimento, cloves, ginger, garlic, onion, cinnamon, thyme and peppers (including the infamous "hot" scotch bonnet pepper).
 The meat can be pork, chicken, goat or fish.
 This combination of well-spiced and marinaded meat cooked over a fire, made with pimento wood, yields food with a wonderful smokey flavor.
 Rice and peas (beans), breadfruit and festival are most commonly served with Jamaican Jerk.